 The University of Bristol Botanic Garden

 Welcome to a beautiful garden filled with a huge diversity of plants, including many exotic species set in inspirational displays against the backdrop of a striking Victorian house.
-The University of Bristol Botanic Garden is the first new University botanic garden to be created in the United Kingdom for nearly forty years.
-The 1.77 hectare garden has been designed to tell stories about plant evolution and is home to four core plant collections: Evolution, Mediterranean climate regions, local flora and rare native plants, and useful plants.
+The 1.77 hectare garden has been designed to tell stories about plant evolution and is home to four core plant collections: Evolution, Mediterranean climate regions, local flora and rare native plants, and useful plants (including Western herbs, an American vegetable display and a comprehensive collection of traditional Chinese medicinal herbs (the largest of its kind in Europe), grown within an atmospheric Chinese herb garden).

-These collections are planted in educational displays that convey the drama of plants in the wild, aspects of their evolutionary biology and immerse the visitor in displays, transporting them to many different habitats.
-The large glasshouses provide the right climatic conditions for many exotic plants including: cacti, orchids, carnivorous plants and unique within Bristol the giant Amazon water lily and sacred lotus collection?
-The garden is situated in Stoke Bishop, just a few hundred meters from the edge of Durdham Down and a short walk from Bristol Zoo.
-We provide a teaching resource for School of Biological Sciences within the University of Bristol, an RHS centre for adult education, a resource for local schools and a new cultural attraction for the city of Bristol.
-Come along and see for yourself!
+These collections are planted in beautiful displays that convey the drama of plants in the wild, aspects of their evolutionary biology and immerse the visitor, transporting them to many different habitats.
+The large glasshouses provide the right climatic conditions for many exotic plants including cacti, orchids, carnivorous plants and unique within Bristol the giant Amazon water lily and sacred lotus displays.

 Car/Coach Parking: Close by.